84mb/1-Word-Story-Bot/README.md

     added ;generate command so you can generate anything that you want (i wish i could generate efficiency), added ;maxitbroken command which pings me if an error occurs" }

+dm 84mb#1535 on discord if you have any questions or any suggestions